AnimeThemes/animethemes-batch-encoder/README.md

 `CRFs` is a comma-separated listing of ordered CRF values to use with `VBR` and/or `CQ` bitrate control modes.

+`Threads` is the number of threads used to encode.
+Default is 4.

+`LimitSizeEnable` decides whether to include the `-fs` argument to eliminate an encode when it exceeds the allowed size based on our calculations.
+Default is True.

 `IncludeUnfiltered` is a flag for including or excluding an encode without video filters for each bitrate control mode and CRF pairing.

 `VideoFilters` is a configuration item list used for named video filtergraphs for each bitrate control mode and CRF pairing.